LambdaGaming/devtools/README.md

 - DevTools_ShouldFancyText (Whether or not the text that a tool prints out gets formatted into a Lua function.
 (Ex: 0 0 0 gets formatted into Vector( 0, 0, 0 ))
 - DevTools_ShouldRoundDecimals (Should angles and vectors have their decimals removed.
 Only available if fancy text is enabled.)

-# Console Commands:
-- DevTools_Workshop (Links to the workshop page if you need support.)

 If you have any suggestions or bug reports, post them here on Github or on the [workshop page.](https://steamcommunity.com/sharedfiles/filedetails/?id=1614988605)